A Mereological Approach to Higher-Order Structure in Complex Systems: from Macro to Micro with M\"obius: Discussion

 \section{Discussion}

 The aim of this study has been to provide a unified perspective on the various notions of higher-order interactions in complex systems.
-We have shown that decomposing a system into parts leads to a unique definition of the interactions among the parts, through a Möbius inversion of the outcome of interest.
+We have shown that decomposing a system into a mereological structure leads to a unique definition of the interactions among the parts, through a Möbius inversion of the outcome of interest.
+Furthermore, this presented a precise meaning of the word \textit{higher-order}, namely higher with respect to the partial order of the mereology.
+In particular, the smallest elements of each of the studied mereologies corresponded to the `reductionistic' parts of the theory.
 We found that this approach reproduces well-known notions of higher-order structure in a variety of scientific fields, an overview of which is provided in Table \ref{tab:summaryTable}.
 While some of the relationships in Table \ref{tab:summaryTable} have previously been described as Möbius inversions, to our knowledge this is the first time that the shared structure underlying these definitions has been made explicit.

-The presented framework shows how the choice of system decomposition determines the nature of the derived interactions.
-This highlights decomposition selection as a key step in studying complex system behaviour.
-While there are no universal criteria for a "good" decomposition, in each case the decomposition should be motivated by knowledge of the system's structure and the macroscopic property of interest.
-For example, a partition-based decomposition may be natural when the property depends on how different parts come together, while a powerset-based decomposition is more suited to properties that depend binary configurations of the parts.

-Fundamentally, this framework mathematises the notion that complex system properties depend on the way the system is carved up into parts.
-Different decompositions reveal different kinds of interactions; there is no single, privileged decomposition.
-The "correct" decomposition is the one that yields meaningful interactions for the question of interest, as seen in the various examples.

-One way to interpret the Möbius inversion theorem is as a relationship between the macro- and microscopic degrees of freedom of a system.
-If $f(S) = \sum_{t \leq S} g(t)$, then since $f$ is the sum of contributions of all parts, it can be considered a macroscopic feature of the system.
-The Möbius inversion theorem then states that the microscopic contributions $g(t)$ can be recovered from the macroscopic feature $f$ observed on the parts.
-In this sense, it provides a way to study the emergent properties of complex systems, but it should be emphasised that the inversion is only possible if the macroscopic quantity is also defined for the smaller parts.
-For many classic examples of emergence, like bird flocks, temperature, \textit{etc}, this is not possible.
+In addition, the framework lays out an approach for defining new kinds of microscopic interactions relative to a macroscopic quantity and its mereology.
+To illustrate this in practice, we used our framework to derive a new decomposition of the KL-divergence that allows for the identification of the variables that are responsible for the discrepancy between two distributions.
+We further showed that describing systems at the level of their mereology allows for efficient calculations of renormalised interactions, using the 1D Ising model as an example.